Logo

 • Xanax (alprazolam) is another drug.

 Valium starts to work faster than some other anxiety drugs; it can reach its highest levels in the blood in as little as 1.5 hours ↗ , while SSRIs and SNRIs take a few weeks to start working.
-Diazepam, on the other hand, shouldn’t be used for long-term care because it can lead to abuse and withdrawal effects.
-Because of this, it is usually used for short-term anxiety, while long-lasting medicines are thought to be better for long-term diseases like generalized anxiety disorder.
+Diazepam shouldn’t be used long-term due to abuse and withdrawal.
+This is why people typically use it for short-term anxiety, while long-lasting medicines are considered more effective for long-term diseases such as generalized anxiety disorder.
 Based on your symptoms and needs, only a doctor or nurse can tell you what the best treatment for anxiety is.

 Dosage